 Make sure the shoulder belt is correctly across the child's shoulder and that the lap belt is positioned as low as possible on child's hips.
-See "Seat belts" for details.
+See "Seat belts" on page 40 for details.

-- Always make sure the shoulder belt is positioned across the center of child's shoulder.
+- à Always make sure the shoulder belt is positioned across the center of child's shoulder.
 The belt should be kept away from child's neck, but not falling off child's shoulder.
-Failure to do so could reduce the amount of protection in an accident and increase the chance of injury. - Both high-positioned lap belts and loose-fitting belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended result.
-Keep the lap belt positioned as low on a child's hips as possible. - For child's safety, do not place the shoulder belt under child's arm. - After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle.
+Failure to do so could reduce the amount of protection in an accident and cause serious injuries in a collision. - à Both high-positioned lap belts and loose-fitting belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended.
+Keep the lap belt positioned as low on a child's hips as possible. - à For child's safety, do not place the shoulder belt under child's arm. - à After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt are not twisted. - à Do not insert coins, clips, etc. in the buckle as this may prevent your child from properly latching the tab and buckle.

-If the seat belt does not function normally, it cannot protect your child from injury.
+à If the seat belt does not function normally, it cannot protect your child from injury.
 Contact your Toyota dealer immediately.
 Do not use the seat until the seat belt is fixed.